HeikoR/Impact-ScaledAlphaHitmask/README.md

 ## Still Todo, and Bugs to be fixed (if required or requested)

 * Test changing hitmask by changing the hitmask input image.
 (Currently not required to change hitmask once loaded, but should hopefully work)
-* What happens if the whole system is scaled by a factor (`ig.system.scale`) ?
-	- We will probably have to add ig.system.scale into our calculations.
 * *Feedback welcome here ...*

 ## Future Improvements